cetlab-ucsb/gridpath-technical-workshop/docs/requirements/index.rst

 Python 3.9
 ==========

 GridPath is tested in Python 3.8, 3.9, and 3.10.
 For the purposes of this workshop, we will be using Python 3.9.

 Please download Python 3.9 here: https://www.python.org/downloads/release/python-3913/

+Windows
+#######

 Use the Windows Installer (64-bit).